sanjeevmk/Tags2Parts/README.md

 Models and annotation are provided for these, in the same format and directory structure as the ShapeNet folders downloaded previously.

-Models for these 3 can be downloaded from [here](https://www.dropbox.com/sh/7bngjkv3ygo932g/AABrGisqFmqEY8qLfbhPiWm1a?dl=0)
+Models for these 3 can be downloaded from [here](https://www.dropbox.com/s/kmdfiqadpevp5qh/Tags2Parts_Data.zip?dl=1)
->This folder contains 3 synset folders `00000000,00000001,00000002` which are to be copied into the `ShapeNetCore.v1/` folder downloaded previously, alongside the other synset folders that already exist.
+>Unzip the downloaded file.
+The unzipped folder contains 3 synset folders `00000000,00000001,00000002` which are to be copied into the `ShapeNetCore.v1/` folder downloaded previously, alongside the other synset folders that already exist.

-Annotation data for these 3 can be downloaded from [here](https://www.dropbox.com/sh/oew0t0ndbfkxcxw/AABCFN8z6I9wAbszZy3v3hhDa?dl=0)
+Annotation data for these 3 can be downloaded from [here](https://www.dropbox.com/s/2y1mwf3b4x7b8dw/Tags2Parts_Annotation.zip?dl=1)
->This folder contains 3 synset folders `00000000,00000001,00000002` which are to be copied into the `PartAnnotation/` folder downloaded previously, alongside the other synset folders that already exist.
+>Unzip the downloaded file.
+The unzipped folder contains 3 synset folders `00000000,00000001,00000002` which are to be copied into the `PartAnnotation/` folder downloaded previously, alongside the other synset folders that already exist.

 #### Pre-Processing
 - ##### Voxelize models